 - Pelvic examination, transvaginal ultrasound with color doppler, and CA-125 blood test every 6 months, beginning at age 30

 - Consideration for risk reducing oophorectomy at 35 or when child-bearing is done (screening for ovarian cancer is not yet able to identify the majority of early cancers)

 - Monthly breast self-examinations, beginning around age 30

 - Yearly clinical breast examinations, beginning around age 30

-- Yearly prostate cancer screening, beginning around age 40
+- Yearly prostate cancer screening with digital rectal exam and PSA blood test, beginning at age 40

 Screening options may change over time as new technologies are developed and more is learned about HBOC.
-It is important to talk with your doctor about appropriate screening tests.
+It is important to talk with your doctor about appropriate screening tests for you.

 Learn more about what to expect when having common tests, procedures, and scans.